-The school environment, including the cafeteria and classroom, shall provide clear and consistent messages that promote and reinforce healthy eating.

-- Students will have access to useful nutrition information.
-Posters, worksheets and brochures will be available in classrooms and throughout the school campus. - A. Nutrition guidelines that require the use of products that are high in fiber, low in added fats, sugar and sodium, and served in appropriate portion sizes consistent with USDA standards shall be established for all foods offered by the district's Nutrition Services Department or contracted vendors.
+- The school environment, including the cafeteria and classroom, shall provide clear and consistent messages that promote and reinforce healthy eating. - Students will have access to useful nutrition information. - A. Nutrition guidelines that require the use of products that are high in fiber, low in added fats, sugar and sodium, and served in appropriate portion sizes consistent with USDA standards shall be established for all foods offered by the district's Nutrition Services Department or contracted vendors.
 Menu and product selection shall utilize student, parent, staff and community advisory groups whenever possible.
-Menus are posted in the schools, announced via school media productions, and posted on websites, included in monthly newsletters and local news media. - B. Nutrition services policies and guidelines for reimbursable meals shall not be more restrictive than federal and state regulations require. - C. A la carte offerings to students shall be nutritious and meet federal recommended guidelines.
-A student must buy a lunch or bring one from home to be eligible to purchase a la carte items. - D. Vending Machines: The sale of food and beverage items to students in competition with the District's food service program is prohibited, including those items classified as "foods of minimum nutritional value" as listed in the Code of Federal Regulations 21.
+Menus may be posted in the schools, announced via school media productions, and/or posted on websites, included in monthly newsletters and local news media. - B. Nutrition services policies and guidelines for reimbursable meals shall not be more restrictive than federal and state regulations require.

+- C. A la carte offerings to students shall be nutritious and meet federal recommended guidelines. - D. Vending Machines: The sale of food and beverage items to students in competition with the District's food service program is prohibited, including those items classified as "foods of minimum nutritional value" as listed in 7CFR210.
 Provided, however, school organizations approved by the School Board are permitted to sell these items only in secondary schools thirty (30) minutes following the close of the last lunch period.
-Proceeds from the sell of foods and beverages items during the school day shall accrue to the food service program or to a school organization approved by the School Board. - E. Free water must be made readily available to children during lunch.

-- F. Schools must offer fat free or low-fat milk varieties. - G. Ensure students are offered both fruits and vegetable every day of the week, substantially increasing offerings of whole grain rich foods. - H. Limit calories based on age of children being served to ensure proper portion size. - I. Increase focus on reducing the amounts of saturated fat, trans fat and sodium.
+Proceeds from the sell of foods and beverages items during the school day shall accrue to the food service program or to a school organization approved by the School Board. - E. Free water must be made readily available to children during lunch. - F. Schools must offer fat free or low-fat milk varieties. - G. Ensure students are offered both fruits and vegetable every day of the week, substantially increasing offerings of whole grain rich foods. - H. Limit calories based on age of children being served to ensure proper portion size. - I. Increase focus on reducing the amounts of saturated fat, trans fat and sodium. - J. Fundraising - 1.
+Fundraising efforts will be supportive of healthy eating by complying with all applicable regulations and nutrition standards for competitive foods while also emphasizing the sale of nonfood items.